barissomeroglu10/DoguBlog/README.md

 # Doğu Blog 🚀

-A modern, responsive social media platform built with React and Firebase.
+A modern, responsive blog platform built with React and Firebase.
 Doğu Blog provides users with a seamless experience to share posts, connect with others, and manage their profiles in real-time.

 ## ✨ Features